-The position of Project Coordinator is a contracted full-time staff position.
+The position of Projects Officer is a contracted full-time staff position.
 Work will be performed on site at the office of the Public Sector Investment Programme Management Unit (PSIPMU) of the Economic Planning Division, Ministry of Finance, Economic Planning and Information Technology located in Saint Vincent and the Grenadines.
-The Project Coordinator will report to the Director of Economic Planning and shall be responsible for the day-to-day management, coordination, and implementation of the VEEP.
+The PO will report directly to the Project Coordinator and shall be responsible for liaising with the participating ministries and agencies in relation to implementation of the VEEP.

-The Project Coordinator will coordinate all VEEP activities and will liaise closely with the relevant line ministries and departments within the GoSVG, and with the World Bank project team.
-S/He will organize and plan project implementation activities and will manage project staff efforts with respect to contracting, financial management, safeguards management, contract supervision, reporting and all other aspects of the VEEP's operations.
+The Projects Officer will liaise closely with the relevant line ministries and departments within the GoSVG, and with the World Bank project team.
+S/He will assist the Project Coordinator in organizing and planning project implementation activities with respect to contracting, financial management, safeguards management, contract supervision, reporting and all other aspects of the VEEP's operations.

-The Project Coordinator shall be responsible for ensuring that the participating ministries and agencies - the Ministry of National Mobilisation, etc. (MoNM); the National Emergency Management Organisation (NEMO); the Ministry of Agriculture; the Central Water and Sewerage Authority (CWSA); the Ministry of Transport, Works, Lands and Surveys and Physical Planning (MoTW) and the Roads, Buildings and General Services Authority (BRAGSA) are appropriately involved with project activities.
+The Projects Officer will assist the Project Coordinator in ensuring that the participating ministries and agencies - the Ministry of National Mobilisation, etc. (MoNM); the National Emergency Management Organisation (NEMO); the Ministry of Agriculture; the Central Water and Sewerage Authority (CWSA); the Ministry of Transport, Works, Lands and Surveys and Physical Planning (MoTW) and the Roads, Buildings and General Services Authority (BRAGSA) are appropriately involved with project activities.